Dylanbbenson/Weather_Data_Pipeline/README.md

 - Pipeline_Master.py: python script that specifies an Airflow DAG and workflow to run the python scripts retrieve_data, load_data_to_s3, and load_data_to_db in order.
 This script is Cron programmed to run once at the top of every hour.

 /src:
-- retrieve_data.py: python script that pulls data from the OpenWeather api using an api key located in an config.env file (not provided in this project, you'll need to get your own).
-Saves data to local directory in the format of "weather_data_{current_date}_{current_hour}" as both json and csv.
+- retrieve_data.py: python script that pulls today's weather data from wunderground api.
 - load_data_to_s3.py: python script that loads json data to an AWS s3 bucket.
 - load_data_to_db.py: python script that loads data to an internal MySQL database located on the ec2 instance.
 - create_mysql_db.sh: shell script to create mysql database, create user with privileges, and run create_weather_table.sql script.
 - create_weather_table.sql: sql script to create MySQL table for weather data. json_to_parquet.py - PySpark script to aggregate and transform historical json data into parquet files in S3
 - json_to_parquet.json - The actual Glue job that executes the above python script as a workflow
+- json_to_parquet_daily.py: Pyspark script to aggregate and transform today's weather data into parquet in s3
+- json_to_parquet_daily.json: The actual Glue job that executes the above python script as a workflow
 - lambda_function.py - (optional) lambda function I wrote to convert the raw json to a csv format instead.
 I wrote this before deciding to convert to parquet instead, but still kept it.
 - create_athena_table.sql - sql to create a table for the data in Athena using the Apache Iceberg table format